 MFA Creative Writing Program

-Writing Program students who are interested in gaining experience teaching college-level writing have the opportunity in their second year to serve as teaching assistants in a range of writing-intensive "foundation" courses at the BFA level.
-Foundation classes are divided into a lecture portion, conducted by a member of the Critical Studies faculty, and a discussion section/writing workshop, led by the graduate student TA.
+Writing Program students who are interested in gaining experience teaching college-level writing have the opportunity in their second year to serve as teaching assistants in a range of writing-intensive special topics courses at the BFA level.
+Special topics classes are divided into a lecture portion, conducted by a member of the Critical Studies faculty, and a discussion section/writing workshop, led by the graduate student TA.
 The TA thus gains experience in teaching students from all disciplines from across the Institute.

 In the fall semester of their second year, while teaching for the first time at the Institute, TAs will be concurrently enrolled in the Graduate Teaching Practicum, a seminar on writing pedagogy which aims to support students while they are teaching and help them find supportive community with each other; introduce them to leading theories of adult learning and writing/composition pedagogy; and offer specific strategies that emphasize creativity in the critical writing process.
 Through this course, students begin to develop materials for a professional teaching portfolio and receive information on how to find and apply for teaching positions.
 Students also receive ongoing individual mentorship in their journey as educators, so that by the time they leave CalArts they are experienced teachers, prepared to teach their own college writing courses.